 The importance of the lithium-ion battery for future data centres

-Data centres are becoming more essential as demand for data skyrockets in the COVID-19 era, whether it be enterprises and governments relying more heavily on cloud services, or consumers using more bandwidth as they rely on the internet during lockdowns.
+Data Centers are becoming more essential as demand for data skyrockets in the COVID-19 era, whether it be enterprises and governments relying more heavily on cloud services, or consumers using more bandwidth as they rely on the internet during lockdowns.

 But there may be a solution these two problems – the lithium-ion (Li-ion) battery.

 The uninterruptible power supply (UPS) is the cornerstone of the modern data center, and is one of the primary culprits of inefficient usage of hardware.
 Traditional lead-based batteries are becoming increasingly redundant – and data centers have begun to look for a solution that offers a compact, efficient, reliable power supply with a long lifespan.